browserengineering/book/book/animations.md

             retval.join(absolute_bounds(item, ancestor_effects))
         return retval
 ```

+All this `absolute_bounds` code is already used in the `Browser.composite`
+method I outlined in the previous section; don't forget to update that method.

 Overlap testing is now complete.
 Your animation should animate the blue
 square underneath the green one.